Helping Unite Families in Daviess County

 Kentucky adoption laws can be confusing for first-time and even repeat adoptive parents.
-Completing an adoption process on your own could cause delays due to application errors or missed information.
-That is why it is important to have an adoption attorney on your side; contact Bamberger & Brancato, PSC to get started on your adoption today.
+Completing an adoption process alone could cause delays due to application errors or missed information.
+That is why it is important to have an Owensboro adoption lawyer on your side; contact Bamberger & Brancato, PSC, to get started on your adoption today.

 Who Can Adopt in Kentucky?

-Any adult over 18 years old who is a Kentucky resident or who has resided in Kentucky for 12 months immediately before filing can legally adopt in the state.
-There are a few specific rules depending on the adopters’ situation, however.
-For instance, a married couple seeking to adopt must petition jointly and both sign the petition (except when it is a stepparent adoption).
-This may be waived by the court, though, if the requirement would deny the child a suitable home.
+Any adult over 18 years old who is a Kentucky resident or has resided in Kentucky for 12 months immediately before filing can legally adopt in the state.
+However, there are a few specific rules depending on the adopters’ situation.
+For instance, a married couple seeking to adopt must petition jointly, and both sign the petition (except when it is a stepparent adoption).
+However, this may be waived by the court if the requirement would deny the child a suitable home.
 Note that unmarried couples cannot petition to adopt together; only one partner may be the petitioner.

-Kentucky’s Cabinet for Health and Family Services is the state agency responsible for adoption services in the state.
-Generally, the steps for adoption depend on the particular type of adoption being pursued, but an important step is to enlist the help of an attorney to ensure the legal side runs smoothly.
+Kentucky's Cabinet for Health and Family Services is the state agency responsible for adoption services.
+Generally, the adoption steps depend on the type of adoption being pursued.
+Still, an important step is to enlist the help of an attorney to ensure the legal side runs smoothly.
 After all, you understandably want to unite your family as soon as possible without any legal complexities.

-One important requirement of the adoption process is the home study.
-Everyone who seeks to adopt has to complete a home study, also called a Family Preparation Assessment program, which assesses the family situation and the fitness of the prospective adoptive parents.
+A critical requirement of the adoption process is the home study.
+Everyone seeking to adopt has to complete a home study, also called a Family Preparation Assessment program, which assesses the family situation and the prospective adoptive parents' fitness.
 After the assessment, the Office of Health and Family Services will decide whether to recommend the individuals as prospective adoptive parents.

 If the child has biological parents, it is also required by law to seek the consent of the child's mother.
 If paternity is established, the child's father must also give their consent or sign a paternity affidavit.
 In some cases, the adoption agency may be required to give consent.
 Be aware that in the case of stepparent adoption, it will be necessary to terminate the parental rights of the other biological parent (more below).
 An attorney can help collect the appropriate information for this process.

-After the home study and appropriate consent requirements are obtained, the prospective parent(s) may then file a petition for adoption with the clerk of the probate court where they live, where the adoption agency is located, or where the child lives.
+After the home study and appropriate consent requirements are obtained, the prospective parent(s) may file a petition for adoption with the probate court clerk where they live, where the adoption agency is located, or where the child lives.

 “I highly recommend him.
 You want Frank on your side.”- Jim Y.